 We were granted the privilege of visiting and touring The Center for the Intrepid, a state of the art rehabilitation facility located near Brooke Army Medical Center on the grounds of Fort Sam Houston in San Antonio, Texas.
 The work the staff does for our injured warriors is nothing short of amazing.
 The result of their unending support is indescribable.
 The strength of the warriors who walk about on two prosthetic legs with little or no effort, almost looking like they want to challenge you to a foot race, would put a smile on any pessimist’s face.
 They are the definition of the word Patriot.
 Operation Lone Star-Texans Supporting Our Troops purchased and donated several items to the Center which would help speed the recovery and rehabilitation on these heroic men and women.

 Our proudest and most touching moments have been when we’ve participated in the annual Warrior's Weekend event.
 Wounded Warriors are treated to a day of fishing in Port O’Connor, Texas, followed by an awards ceremony and a Texas barbeque dinner.
-Approximately 500 wounded heroes are flown into Houston from military medical facilities from all over the country.
+Over 500 wounded heroes are flown into Houston from military medical facilities from all over the country.
 They are greeted at various gates by volunteers, who escort them to the baggage claim area.
 Most are tired, many are in pain, several are in wheelchairs, as they make the long trek through the concourse area.

 As they descend the escalator they are energized by what they see: The Houston Police Department Honor Guard, the Harris County Sheriff’s Department Honor Guard, the Transportation Safety Administration Honor Guard, and a Marine Corp Honor Guard.
 They are greeted by hundreds of well-wishers who have crowded the baggage claim area.
 Signs and American flags are everywhere.
 Everyone is cheering and applauding.
 As these wounded heroes move through the gauntlet past the luggage carousels and around the elevators to the waiting buses strangers step from the crowd giving them handshakes, hugs, and kisses.
 The heroes are now smiling from ear to ear.